-This guide, using a 10-step approach, will help you create a resume that highlights your skills, communicates your worth, and leaves a strong impression.
+This executive search resume guide will help you create a resume that highlights your skills, communicates your worth, and leaves a strong impression using a 10-step resume-making approach.

 1. Define Your Career Goals